Yoast/developer/docs/features/controls/overview.md

 sidebar_label: Overview
 description: This documentation provides information about the types of controls that Yoast SEO provides.
 ---
-This documentation provides information about the tyoes of controls that [Yoast SEO](https://yoast.com/wordpress/plugins/seo/) provides.
+This documentation provides information about the types of controls that [Yoast SEO](https://yoast.com/wordpress/plugins/seo/) provides.

 ## Global site controls
 As a site owner, I want to be able to set the following metadata globally.